 Was this review helpful?

-Students can use Convex-Concave Mirrors to conduct an investigation of how different materials affect the path of light.
+Students can use Plastic Mirrors to conduct an investigation of how different materials affect the path of a beam of light.

-Students can use Convex-Concave Mirrors to make observations and measurements to identify materials based on their properties.
+Students can use Plastic Mirrors to make observations and measurements to identify materials based on their properties.

-Students can use Convex-Concave Mirrors to develop and use a model to describe how waves are reflected, absorbed, or transmitted through various materials.
+Students can use Plastic Mirrors to develop and use a model to describe how waves are reflected, absorbed, or transmitted through various materials.

-Students can use Convex-Concave Mirrors to conduct investigations and use mathematical representations to support a claim regarding relationships among the frequency, wavelength, and speed of waves traveling in various media.
+Students can use Plastic Mirrors to conduct investigations and use mathematical representations to support a claim regarding relationships among the frequency, wavelength, and speed of waves traveling in various media.

-Students use Convex-Concave Mirrors to test the Law of Reflection by using a flashlight or laser pointed at the mirror and measuring the angles off the mirror.
-Placing a concave and a convex mirror side by side with an item to be reflected shows how the light or reflection can be bent due to the surface shape.
+Students can use multiple Plastic Mirrors to test the Law of Reflection by using a flashlight or laser pointed at the mirror and measuring the angles off the mirror.

-Students can use Convex-Concave Mirrors and other objects during investigations about what materials allow the light from a laser to pass through, be absorbed or reflected.
+Students can use Plastic Mirrors and other objects during investigations about what materials allow the light from a laser to pass through, be absorbed or reflected.